GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Present-day chemodynamical properties

-The top row of Figure \ref{fig:action} shows $L_z$-$J_R$ plane where each star particle is colored by its vertical action, $J_z$.
-Given the radial and low inclination nature of the orbit of the merging dwarf, it is expected that most of the accreted stars tend to have large values of $J_R$ compared to $J_z$.
-Indeed, the accreted stars spread over a larger range of $J_R$, as seen in the second row of Figure \ref{fig:action}, than what is typically used to define GSE in the MW \citep[$J_R > 900$ \lzuni, e.g.][]{feuillet+2021}.
 Finally, the majority of accreted stars in our models have relatively low $J_z$, due to the low inclination nature of the merger orbit, as seen in the third row of Figure \ref{fig:action}.
-We note the stars with $|L_z|>2 \times 10^3$ \lzuni\, also have typically low $J_z$, and are found with relatively high $J_R$, despite having on average lower eccentricity (as discussed in Section \ref{sec:ecc}).
+This is also observed in the MW accreted sample where the majority of stars have $J_z \lesssim 800$ \lzuni\, in agreement with the models.
+The MW's tail towards higher $J_z$ is due to the presence of stars originated from distinct merger event(s), such as the Helmi Stream \citep{helmi_streams1999, yuan+2020}.
+Finally, we note that, in the models, the accreted stars with $|L_z|>2 \times 10^3$ \lzuni\, also have typically low $J_z$, and are found with relatively high $J_R$, despite having on average lower eccentricity (as discussed in Section \ref{sec:ecc}).
 The fact that a merger like the GSE spreads over such a large range of $J_R$, and as previously shown, in $E$ and $L_z$, reinforces the need to be cautious when trying to find substructures in the MW halo.
 Nonetheless, the fact it is somewhat restricted in $J_z$ \citep[which is also used as an extra selection criterion for GSE stars e.g.][]{yuan+2020,limberg+2021}, can help interpret the origins of some substructures in the MW, as will be discussed in the next section.